It was a girl my age and she looked very familiar.

-I forgot about Jotham.
-I didn’t like him but I didn’t want him killed because of us.
+I had forgotten about Jotham.
+I didn't like him but I didn't want him killed because of us.

-I finally took a bite of the only fish that was left, “That’s good.”
+I finally took a bite from what I suddenly realized was the only fish left.
+"That's good."

 Lone came back with more than just fish.
-Rei and Kiko, carrying our bags, walked up with her as well.
+We saw Rei and Kiko, carrying our bags, had come walking up with her as well.

 "Are these your crewmembers?" she asked aloud.
 She knew the answer though, just from my smile.

 "Yeah!" said Rei as she ran up and hugged Tammy and I. "We got Tammy's message yesterday.
 We didn't have much trouble other than that.
 It seems like they were after Tammy the entire time because they disappeared once they took you both.
 They must've found out she's carrying a stone locator."

 "So what do we do?"
 I asked.
 They looked at Lone who was still standing there.